 In conducting the merit review evaluation, the Government may seek the advice of qualified non-Federal personnel as reviewers.
 The Government may also use non-Federal personnel to conduct routine, nondiscretionary administrative activities.
 The applicant, by submitting its proposal, consents to the use of non-Federal reviewers/administrators.
-Non-Federal reviewers must sign a conflict of interest agreement prior to reviewing a proposal.
-Non-Federal personnel conducting administrative activities must sign a non-disclosure agreement.
+Non-Federal reviewers must sign conflict of interest and non-disclosure agreements prior to reviewing a proposal.
+Non-

+Federal personnel conducting administrative activities must sign a non-disclosure agreement.